Kutonen (TV channel): Return of Viisi (2008–2012)

-TV Viisi's entertainment block was originally transmitted from 8 pm to 11 pm with The Voice covering the rest of the hours, but in the beginning of 2009 the hours were extended to five with programs starting at 6 pm.
-The changes in the schedule woke large amounts of hatred among the loyal viewers of The Voice, who found music videos a great alternative to the prime time line-ups of other channels.
+TV Viisi's entertainment block was originally transmitted from 8 PM to 11 PM with The Voice covering the rest of the hours, but in the beginning of 2009 the hours were extended to five with programs starting at 6 PM.
+The changes in the schedule provoked considerable displeasure among loyal viewers of The Voice, who found music videos a great alternative to the prime time line-ups of other channels.
 The viewership decreased drastically during the first year of the new arrangement, when over half of the viewers left.
-Journalist Tuomas Enbuske claimed in his show, "Incorrect, Tuomas Enbuske!", that "TV Viisi was the creation of a dumbed-down channel boss who has most likely spent his whole life digging his nose and eating all the snot that comes out".
-Even though he made a heavy attack against the channel, Enbuske later went on to present his own self-titled talk show on TV Viisi in 2012.

 The channel place stayed shared between the two blocks for a couple of years and among all the hatred rose a new community of viewers increasing the viewer figures of TV Viisi almost back to the levels of The Voice's heyday.
 The same arrangement continued all the way until 1 April 2011, when TV Viisi moved to its own channel and The Voice turned back into a 24-hour music video station.
 Even with The Voice reverting to its original profile, TV Viisi also started its own music block broadcast outside regular hours, called The Voice 5.
-The change was welcomed back by The Voice's former loyal viewers, but TV Viisi kept growing faster than any other television channel in Finland when The Voice's viewing figures returned to the days when The Voice/TV Viisi combination hit the rock bottom.
+The change was welcomed back by The Voice's former loyal viewers, but TV Viisi kept growing faster than any other television channel in Finland.
 The Voice stayed as a 24-hour music channel for the rest of the year, but in January 2012 it started another comedy block in prime time showing classic comedy shows like Seinfeld and The Nanny, but this time retaining its own identity for the time being.